In this blog post, I am going to guide you through my Top 5 Hand Strengthening Exercises For Stronger Hands.

 Do this 10-20 times.
 Change up the type of pinch by placing your thumb on top and pinching toward your index finger.
 Again do this 10-20 times.
 Try different pinches with your thumb for a total of 2-3 minutes.

-You do not need any equipment for this exercise, just your other hand.
+You do not need any equipment for this hand strengthening exercise.
+All you need is your other hand to help.
 An isometric exercise is when you contract a muscle without moving; using the maximal voluntary contraction.

 For this exercise, place your fingers in a hook fist, then clasp, or hook, the fingers together at your chest.
 One hand will be facing palm up and the other will be facing palm down.